planetfederal/workshops/workshops/geoserver/slides/slides.rst

 GeoServer saves the connection parameters to each store (the path to the shapefile, credentials to connect to the database).
 Each store must also be associated with one (and only one) workspace.

-A store is sometimes referred to as a “datastore” in the context of vector data, or “coveragestore” in the context of raster (coverage) data.
+A store is sometimes referred to as a "datastore" in the context of vector data, or "coveragestore" in the context of raster (coverage) data.

 --------------------------------------------------